WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## fail

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead use *stop responding* or a contextually relevant term in user documentation.
+Avoid using in user documentation and for a general audience; instead, use *stop responding* or a contextually relevant term in user documentation.

 See also [stop, stop responding](https://make.wordpress.org/docs/style-guide/word-list/s/#stop-stop-responding).

 ## fail over, failover

 Two words as a verb, one word as a noun or an adjective.
-Avoid using in user documentation.
+Avoid using in user documentation and for a general audience.

 ## FAQ